Holberton-Project/printf/README.md

 # printf
-# printf This repository is a group project for Holberton low-level programming course about writing the printf function from scratch.
+This repository is a group project for Holberton low-level programming course about writing the printf function from scratch.